Stan Reiz#6550

 Stan Reiz, KC

-Stan Reiz KC specialises in representing individuals and corporates in all aspects of financial crime.
-He successfully represented a HNW property developer charged with Cheating the Public Revenue out of millions of pounds in tax; achieved the discharge of an account freezing order for another HNW director of property development companies; defended a practising doctor prosecuted by the FCA for Financial Services Act offences arising from the selling of shares; secured a suspended sentence for a money transmitter who breached the Money Laundering Regulations by transferring in excess of £10 million obtained from fraud out of the jurisdiction; and acted for numerous company directors accused of investment frauds, including professionals working in the provision of legal, accountancy and financial services.
+Mr Reiz successfully represented a HNW property developer charged with Cheating the Public Revenue out of millions of pounds in tax; achieved the discharge of an account freezing order for another HNW director of property development companies; defended a practising doctor prosecuted by the FCA for Financial Services Act offences arising from the selling of shares and secured a suspended sentence for a money transmitter who breached the Money Laundering Regulations by transferring in excess of £10m obtained from fraud out of the jurisdiction.

-Mr Reiz KC appeared in complex confiscation proceedings for an individual who had been convicted of insider trading offences.
-He also advised a client being investigated by the DBIS for breaching the Export Control Order 2008, which regulates the international trade of arms and ammunition.
-Following a lengthy investigation, no further action being taken against him.
+Mr Reiz KC appeared in complex confiscation proceedings for an individual who had been convicted of insider trading offences; an interested party in proceedings concerning an alleged benefit of £70m with £20m held in cryptocurrency transferring into a ‘hard wallet’ and also advised a client being investigated by the DBIS for breaching the Export Control Order 2008, which regulates the international trade of arms and ammunition.

 Contributed to